lingo-mit/website/blog/world_models/index.md

 asking a better version of the Big Question: do LMs have internal **world models**?

-Concretely: do text-generation models represent situations and possible worlds described by text, and determine what to generate by consulting these representations to determine what might happen next?
-Do video-generation models build representations of the latent 3-D geometry of scenes, and the laws of physics, and predict future frames by evolving these geometric representations forward in time?
+Concretely: do text-generation models represent situations and possible worlds described by text, and consult these representations to determine what might happen next?
+Do video-generation models build representations of the laws of physics and the latent 3-D geometry of scenes, and predict future frames by evolving these geometric representations forward in time?
 More generally, do neural sequence predictors _encode and recapitulate the real causal process_ in the outside world that generated their data?
 Or do they do what they do by shuffling words and pixels around without ever passing through an intermediate representation or computation that looks like the one taking place in the outside world?

 At a first glance this seems like an easier question to answer.
 "Is the hidden representation _h_ a representation of meaning?" is an abstruse problem for